Institutional Reform Will Shape the Next CAP

 In May 2016, at an informal AGRIFISH Council meeting, the Dutch Presidency will discuss the CAP post-2020.
 A mere 2.5 years after the last reform (finalised in December 2013) and just after the first execution of the new First Pillar payments and Rural Development Programme schemes in 2015, a new round of discussions about the rationale, goals, measures and impacts, of the CAP is already beginning; in effect, a new CAP reform.

 Entering the first phase of reform, we may assume that the formation of political decisions and new legislation will take place in familiar stages.
-In the first stage, everything goes; it is marked by diverse and opposing opinions of Member States, think-tanks, interest groups and individuals.… Read the rest
+In the first stage, everything goes; it is marked by diverse and opposing opinions of Member States, think-tanks, interest groups and individuals.
+The menu is likely to include everything from the CAP’s complete abolition through radical or gradual changes to few or no changes; mainly, significant efforts will be directed towards keeping the policy alive – at all cost.… Read the rest

 The Reform of the CAP: One Year After